Immaculate Heart of Mary and the EdChoice Scholarship Program

 A: The Ohio Department of Education lists the following criteria for Eligibility:

-In short, any prospective IHM student who lives in Ohio is eligible to apply for an EdChoice Scholarship if they are students who would be assigned to EdChoice eligible school.
+In short, any prospective IHM student who lives in Ohio is eligible to apply for an EdChoice Scholarship if they are students who would be assigned to EdChoice eligible school OR meet the Federal Poverty Guidelines.
 Helpful flowcharts to determine eligibility are provided by clicking the link HERE.

 Q: What is an “EdChoice” public school?